r23/MyOOS/blog/wordpress/wp-content/plugins/really-simple-captcha/readme.txt

 Also, make the temporary file folder writable.
 The location of the temporary file folder is managed by the instance variable `tmp_dir` of ReallySimpleCaptcha class.
 Note that the setting varies depending on the calling plugin.
 For example, Contact Form 7 uses `wp-contents/uploads/wpcf7_captcha` as the temporary folder basically, but it can use different folder depending on your settings.

-If you have any further questions, please submit them [to the support forum](http://wordpress.org/tags/really-simple-captcha?forum_id=10#postform).
+If you have any further questions, please submit them [to the support forum](http://wordpress.org/support/plugin/really-simple-captcha).

 == Screenshots ==

 1. screenshot-1.png

 == Changelog ==

+= 1.8 =

+* The required WordPress version changed to 3.7 and higher.
+* Introduce normalize_path() to normalize file paths on different file systems.

 = 1.7 =